jacques/docs.npmjs.com/content/how-npm-works/npm3-nondet.md

 installed in the `node_modules` folder. **Then** Module A v2.0 was installed.

-It follows, then, that Module Bv1.0, a top level dependency because of Module A v1.0, then anchored by Module E v1.0, remains a top level dependency.
-Because Module Bv1.0 occupies the top-level, no other version of Module B can-- therefore, Module Bv2.0 remains a nested dependency under Module C v1.0 and Module D v1.0, and becomes a nested dependency for the new Module A v2.0 dependency.
+It follows, then, that Module B v1.0, a top level dependency because of Module A v1.0, then anchored by Module E v1.0, remains a top level dependency.
+Because Module Bv1.0 occupies the top-level, no other version of Module B can-- therefore, Module B v2.0 remains a nested dependency under Module C v1.0 and Module D v1.0, and becomes a nested dependency for the new Module A v2.0 dependency.